 Pupils may be given transport to enable them to attend the nearest all-Irish post-primary school or a post-primary school for their particular ethos if they live at least 4.8 kilometres or more from that school.

 Children who are not eligible for school transport may be allowed to use it on a concessionary basis and pay the full charge – there is no waiver for pupils with medical cards.
-Detailed conditions are published in the Post-Primary School Transport Scheme (pdf).
+If eligible, a fee will not apply for the school year 2022-2023.

 Remote area grants are payable by the Department as a contribution towards private transport arrangements for eligible pupils for whom no transport service is available.
 These grants may also be paid for eligible pupils who live 3.2 kilometres or more from the nearest pick-up point for school transport.